kevinweber/lazy-load-for-videos/readme.txt

 == Changelog ==

 = 2.0.8 =
+* New feature: Hide title/uploader.
+Don't display information like the video title and uploader when the video starts playing.
 * New feature: Hide annotations (such as "subscribe to channel").
 * Fix: Made 'Update Posts' working again.